VitalieZ/admin-laravel/README.md

 composer require viropanel/admin-laravel
 ```

+After install configure file `.env` for db connection.

-For automatic installation use this command：
+For automatic installation and configure use this command：

 ```
 php artisan admin-panel:empty-project
 ```

-After run command you can find config file in `config/admin.php`.

 Open `http://localhost/admin/` in browser,use username `admin@admin.loc` and password `12345678` to login.